Encourage forestry and arboriculture in education.

 This is a discretionary award of any amount for a high quality proposal from an applicant that the Trustees believe as being likely to make a real contribution to an applicant’s professional development.
 This fund is not designed for technical courses such as chainsaw licenses.

 Several awards of £100 will be made available for attending the Institute’s National Conference or Study Tour.
 The number of awards to be made will be agreed by the Trustees annually.

 The awards will be made to the applicants who, in the Trustee’s opinion, make the best case.
-Applications are considered twice a year, and should be received at the latest by 1 June and 31 December.
-Grantees will be asked to report on their experience for the Institute’s quarterly Trees magazine.
+Applications are considered on a rolling basis.
+Grantees will be asked to report on their experience for the Institute’s quarterly TREES magazine.